 How many sperm do you need to achieve pregnancy?

-Numerous studies find that pregnancy rates with intrauterine insemination (IUI) are maximized with 5 million total motile donor sperm.
+Numerous studies find that pregnancy rates with intrauterine insemination (IUI) are maximized with 5 million total motile donor sperm (In fact, more recent studies suggest that outcomes are maximized with much less donor sperm).
 In other words, the chances of a successful pregnancy via IUI do not increase with more sperm.
-5 million total motile sperm offers the same opportunity for success as 25 million.
 California Cryobank (CCB) has established vial standards that well-exceed the number of sperm required to maximize the chance of achieving pregnancy.

 How many sperm are in CCB's ICI and IUI vials?

 The CCB vial standards refer to the total motile sperm in a vial.
 The total motile count is calculated by multiplying the percentage of all motile sperm by the total number of sperm counted.

 We target post-thaw counts of 15 million and 10 million total motile sperm in our ICI and our IUI vials, respectively.
 Vial counts will predictably fall within a range of plus or minus 30% from the target value.
 This means that after thaw, an ICI vial will produce counts between 10.5 and 19.5 million total motile sperm, and an IUI vial will produce counts between 7 and 13 million total motile sperm.
 ICI counts should always be performed prior to a wash.
 No wash is necessary for IUI vials.

 As one of our many quality control procedures, we perform a post-thaw count on one vial from every lot created to confirm the sperm survive the freezing process and the vials meet our high standards.